northle/docs/src/docs/basics/mail.md

 ## Configuration

-All configuration needed for mailing is stored in the `.env` variables:
+The configuration for mail services is stored in the `.env` variables:

 ::: code .env
 ```